foo-dogsquared/freebies-hunt-api/src/list.md

 - [Eclipse](https://www.eclipse.org/) | Offers a wide variety of programming tools and IDEs for different programming languages and development processes.
 - [Jetbrains Tools Suite](https://www.jetbrains.com/) | **(Recommend it a lot for the variety of tools that they're offering.
 Also some of their tools have a free version available so look out for that.)** Has an assortment of tools for different programming languages and environment; also has support for students so you can apply for an educational pack, if you're eligible.
 - [Repl.it](https://repl.it/) | **(Recommend it a lot when starting out with back-end development.
 The tool also has a hacker community behind it so I recommend you to take a look at it.)** An IDE for different programming languages.
 Also supports back-end development to be able to quickly share and test it with other people.
-- [Vim](https://www.vim.org/) | **(I have no words for this, yet.
-The closest experience so far is by using the default text editor on my Git installation.)** A minimalist text editor that rules with an iron fist by forcing you to go with only a keyboard (it doesn't sound bad as it sounds).
+- [Vim](https://www.vim.org/) | **(I gotta say that this is probably one of the coolest text editor I've experienced so far.
+Features ton of shortcuts for navigating and manipulating through the file and has an active ecosystem of plugins to choose from.)** A minimalist text editor that rules with an iron fist by forcing you to go with only a keyboard (it doesn't sound bad as it sounds).
 - [Visual Studio (IDE)](https://www.visualstudio.com/) | **(I recommend this but don't be overly reliant ;p)** A Windows-only IDE that offers wide support for different programming languages and tech stacks from mobile apps, games, desktop apps, and web apps.
 - [Visual Studio Code](https://code.visualstudio.com/) | **(THIS VERY MUCH!)** A free and open source platform-agnostic (found on Windows, Mac, & Linux) text editor that runs in Electron.
 You can visit the source code right [here](https://github.com/Microsoft/vscode).